Skip to content

 5 Tips to turning busy season clients into slow season clients

-As if one more thing needs to be added to a photographer’s plate during busy season right?
+As if one more thing needs to be added to a photographer’s plate during the busy season right?

 Believe it or not, this is PRIME TIME to be cultivating the clients you already have.
 Marketing and business require a constant evaluation of return on investment for all activities.
-Investment includes time and money.
+The investment includes time and money.
 As small business owners, we want to maximize these investments, especially through converting already existing clients (and inquiries) into future clients.

 1. Use your list